Tennis: Australian government investigating potential border breach by two Australian Open entrants - NZ Herald

 A letter detailing advice from Health Minister Greg Hunt clearly stating that people who had tested positive to Covid-19 within six months of wanting to enter the country were not deemed fully vaxxed was leaked on Thursday afternoon.
 It comes as Djokovic's lawyers prepared to challenge the ruling in court.

-Mr Morrison added that it is not uncommon for travellers to try and "run the border" and that entrants to Australia need to be double vaccinated, which is assessed at the border.
+Morrison added that it is not uncommon for travellers to try to "run the border" and that entrants to Australia need to be double vaccinated, which is assessed at the border.

 He also said it is on the traveller to have the proof to show why they have not been vaccinated.

-"He provided information to the airline to allow his entry onto the plane.
-But people get on the plane, that is not an assurance that they will be able to come through Australia's border at the other side," Mr Morrison said.
+"He provided information to the airline to allow his entry on to the plane.
+But people get on the plane, that is not an assurance that they will be able to come through Australia's border at the other side," Morrison said.

 "The problem is not necessarily with the visa.
 There are many visas granted and if you have a visa and are double vaccinated you are very welcome to come.
 And I think what this says to everybody in Australia the people are welcome but if you are not double vaccinated and not an Australian resident or citizen, you cannot come."